linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/dca00934c8a4e717f383eac38f0bf43ddbb70ff781a64ea7d560e83c33418fdc.jpg)

 ###  Is Offshoring Different?
-- In its effects on relative prices, [[Realized Returns|return on capital]], and labor and wages
+- In its effects on relative prices, [return on capital](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%203/Realized%20Returns.md), and labor and wages
  - When compared to final goods trade and immigration

 #  Is Offshoring Different?